OptiTrack/Drone-Calibration/ProjectDescription.md

 # Success Criteria

-At minimum, a successful project would have a program where you can define the trajectory of a drone in a space to automatically calibrate the volmue.
+At minimum, a successful project would have a program where you can define the trajectory of a drone in a space to automatically calibrate the volume.
 The calibrtaion given from this flight path should be at least on par with a manual Calibration.

 # Learning Goals